CIS5650-Fall-2025/Project0-Getting-Started/README.md

 ### Screenshots

 Note: Using the virtual labs from Moore 100C with very limited permission.
-Nsight systems and Nsight Compute does not work.

 ### Part 2.1.2: Modify the CUDA Project and Take a Screenshot
 ![2.1.2](images/image1.png)